This topic describes how to connect to and use iSCSI volumes on a CSG agent on an ECS instance that runs Windows.

-- In the Discover Target Portal dialog box, enter the IPv4 address or IPv6 address of the block gateway.
-Click OK.
+- In the Discover Target Portal dialog box, enter the IPv4 address or IPv6 address of the block gateway in the IP Address or DNS Name field, retain the default port number 3260 for the Port field, and click OK.

-- Mounting over IPv6 is supported only in the China (Hohhot) region.
-The VPC and vSwitch of a gateway must support IPv6.
+- You can mount iSCSI volumes over IPv6 only in the China (Hohhot) region.
+Make sure that the VPC and vSwitch of the gateway support IPv6.

-- If you mount a share directory over IPv6, make sure that an IPv6 address is configured for your CSG agent.
+- If you mount iSCSI volumes over IPv6, make sure that an IPv6 address is configured for your CSG agent.

 - Connect to the iSCSI volume.

-- In the iSCSI Initiator Properties dialog box, click the Target tab and then click Connect.
+- In the iSCSI Initiator Properties dialog box, click the Targets tab and then click Connect.

 - In the Connect to Target dialog box, select the iSCSI volume and the Add this connection to the list of Favorite Targets check box.

 - Optional.
-In the Connect to Target dialog box, click Advanced and configure CHAP settings.
-Click OK.
+In the Connect to Target dialog box, click Advanced, configure CHAP settings and click OK.

 Note If you enabled CHAP when you created the iSCSI volume, you must configure CHAP settings in the Advanced Settings dialog box before you can use the iSCSI volume.In the Advanced Settings dialog box, select the Enable CHAP log on check box and enter the name and target secret.